-Rob is the author of Mountains of the Mind and The Wild Places, and a Fellow of Emmanuel College, Cambridge — where outdoor swimming has allegedly been going on since 1692.
-He is a mountain-climber whose ideal mountain day ends with a plunge in a river or loch or the sea.
+Rob is the author of Mountains of the Mind and The Wild Places, and a Fellow of Emmanuel College, Cambridge, where outdoor swimming has allegedly been going on since 1692.
+He is a mountain climber whose ideal mountain day ends with a plunge in a river, loch or the sea.

 He’s been winter swimming in Beijing’s imperial lakes, in the Himalayas, and once went green after diving into a Devon lake on New Year’s Day.
 He was a good friend and swimming companion of the late Roger Deakin, author of the swimming classic ‘Waterlog’.

 Kari, a Devon sculptor and swimmer, is the OSS muse.
-She was there in a tiny Lake District hotel room with Kate when the idea of the OSS was born in November 2005 fresh from a swim around Crummock in the dark, and has been the inspiration for many of our finest ideas ever since.
-Where Kari dreams, the rest of us follow – she is behind many things that have become mainstays of the OSS movement, such as Breastrokes (our inland charity swims held in 2006 and 2007), the Dart10k and is currently developing a new school of swimming (more soon, we hope).
+Where Kari dreams, the rest of us follow – she has worked with Kate on many things that have become mainstays of the OSS movement, such as Breastrokes (our inland charity swims held in 2006 and 2007), the Dart10k, the Swoosh and the Hurly Burly.

 To see her sculpture and work with fish skin: www.karifurre.co.uk.